SummaryRead the full fact sheet

 People who have never smoked who live with people who do smoke are at increased risk of a range of tobacco-related diseases and other health risks, including:

-- Passive smoking increases the risk of heart disease.
-There is consistent evidence that people who do not smoke, who live in a smoky household, have higher risks of coronary heart disease than those who do not.
+- Passive smoking increases the risk of .
+There is consistent evidence that people who do not smoke, who live in a smoky household, have higher risks of coronary heart disease and stroke than those who do not.

-- Passive smoking makes the blood more ‘sticky’ and likely to clot, thereby leading to increased risk of various health conditions, including heart attack and stroke.
+- Passive smoking makes the blood more ‘sticky’ and likely to clot, thereby leading to increased risk of various health conditions, including and .

 - There is evidence that passive smoking is associated with lower levels of antioxidant vitamins in the blood.